 What are the computing and internet access specifications?

 Students are responsible for the software and equipment maintenance and setup on their computer.
 It is highly recommend that you have a thorough understanding of your computer operating system.
-Specific computer system requirements are listed in the ‘Your Computer’ section of the online orientation.

 You can verify your registration through online registration, MyPCC, or by calling the Registration Helpline at 971-722-8888.

-Do web classes have on-campus exams?
+Do online classes have on-campus exams?

 Most web classes have online exams.
 If your class should happen to have an exam on campus and you cannot come to the exam, discuss the situation with your instructor.